Nowhere left to hide: revealing realistic gravitational-wave populations in high dimensions and high resolution with PixelPop: Are formation channels distinguishable?

 In Fig.~\ref{fig:cross-ent-CHE-SMT}, we compare the posterior distributions of the population similarity for the \ac{CE} population with those for the \ac{SMT} and \ac{CHE} populations.
 In regions below the diagonal, the CE population is more similar to the \PixelPop inference and is favored over the alternative population considered.
 In contrast, regions above the diagonal indicate that a \ac{CE} population is disfavored.

-Compared to the CHE population, the true CE population is preferred with 100\% credibility, meaning we can tell apart a universe in which all sources evolve via CE from one in which all sources evolve via CHE.
+Compared to the CHE population, the true CE population is preferred with 100\% credibility, meaning we can tell apart a CE-only from a CHE-only population, assuming their parameter distributions are as predicted by the population synthesis simulations from~\citet{Zevin:2020gbd}.
 Therefore, with an O4-like catalog of 400 detections, we can use Bayesian nonparametrics to distinguish certain GW formation channels.
 This conclusion is not too surprising, as these two formation channels produce very different source distributions due to substantially different astrophysical processes, as seen in Fig.~\ref{fig:other-corners}.
 Here, we see that the population of \ac{CHE} sources peaks at $m_1 \approx 44\,\Msun$, is uniformly distributed in mass ratio for $0.8 \leq q < 1$, has positive effective spins with no sharp features, and has a steeper redshift evolution, peaking at $z\approx0.5$.
 In contrast, the \ac{CE} population peaks at $m_1\approx19\,M_\odot$, $q\approx0.8$, and $z>1$, and has a prominent peak at $\chieff\approx0$.
 Since \PixelPop analyzes joint distributions and multidimensional correlations, it can correctly identify the differences between both populations, allowing us to conclude that \ac{CE} is correctly preferred over \ac{CHE} as the formation channel.
+We stress that the \ac{CE} and \ac{CHE} populations are distinguishable under the assumptions of~\citet{Zevin:2020gbd}; the true channels in nature may produce different distributions.